kestarumper/kestarumper/README.md

 - ⚛️ React is cool

+- 📱 Expo & React Native is cool

 - 💾 I contribute to <a href="https://uniforms.tools/"><img src="https://github.com/vazco/uniforms/raw/master/uniforms.svg" alt="uniforms" width="16" height="16" /> uniforms</a>

-- 📱 I'm currently leading a team that develops a react-native app
+- 🎢 I'm currently leading a team that develops a react-native app

 - 🖼️ Processing images is fun

 - 🔀 Process automation pipelines are fun

+- 🦀 I wish I could use **Rust** in a fun project

-- 🌱 I’m currently learning **Rust**
+- 🌱 I’m currently experimenting with AI models run on the local mobile machines

 - 💻 I've worked on process automation with the use of <a href="https://camunda.com/"><img src="https://camunda.com/wp-content/uploads/2020/06/favicon.png" alt="camunda" width="16" height="16" /> camunda</a>